 For some people, connecting with a professional counsellor may be the best option for stress management.
 Some of the most commonly used paid online therapy services include:

 There are also free resources available to you.
 You can do a google search for free counseling in your area.
-Mental Health America is offering in their site tools to reduce anxiety, information on support groups, and resources for immediate response.
+Mental Health America is offering in their site tools to reduce worry and hopelessness, information on support groups, and resources for immediate response.

 It’s a good idea to take steps to reduce stress in your life.
 Keep in mind that as humans we have the capability to modify what we perceive as stressful and how we respond to it.
 You can try the management techniques like those we’ve mentioned in this article to help calm your mind and stay healthy under pressure.
 However, if you’re still finding that you’re feeling overwhelmed by stress, it might be time to talk to someone about it.
 If you are in a situation where friends and family are not your main social support system, there are many resources that your city, county and other community support groups are now offering.